Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Consensus formation in first-order Cucker-Smale systems

-The structure displayed in \eqref{eq:GraphLaplacian_Def1} is fairly general and allows for a comprehensive study of both consensus and flocking problems via Lyapunov methods.
-With this goal in mind, we introduce the following bilinear form in the spirit of \cite{Caponigro2013,Caponigro2015}.
+for almost every $t \geq 0$ and any $\yb \in (\R^d)^N$.
+This reformulation of multi-agent dynamics in terms of semilinear ODEs in the space of configurations is fairly general, and allows for a comprehensive study of both consensus and flocking problems via Lyapunov methods.
+With this goal in mind, we introduce below the so-called \textit{variance bilinear form}, defined in the spirit of \cite{Caponigro2013,Caponigro2015}.

 \begin{Def} The \textnormal{variance bilinear form} $B : (\R^d)^N \times (\R^d)^N \rightarrow \R$ is defined by

 for any $\xb,\yb \in (\R^d)^N$.
 It is symmetric and positive semi-definite. \end{Def}